moonpolysoft/resume/resume.md

 ### Powerset - Engineer
 *2007 - 2010*

 At Powerset I started as a run of the mill Ruby on Rails monkey.
 My responsibility quickly expanded, however, after half my team quit, leaving us shorthanded in the run up to launch.
-Despite a dire deadline and crazed requirements like rebuilding our infrastructure from scratch in EC2 a week before launch, I managed to exceed the deadline by pushing the launch button before the press embargo lifted.
+Despite a dire deadline and crazed requirements like rebuilding our infrastructure from scratch in EC2 a week before launch, I managed to ship the product by the deadline.
 At Powerset I also wrote one of the first OSS implementations of Amazon's Dynamo paper, helping kick off the NoSQL movement.

 ### Chariot Solutions - Enterprise Architect
 *2005 - 2007*